Patrick Crusius Social Media: Pictures, Posts From Alleged El Paso Shooter Offer Little Clues About Attack

 Another LinkedIn page in the name of the suspect said that the person was “not really motivated to do anything more than what’s necessary to get by.”

 There were other unconfirmed posts from Patrick Crusius, including a manifesto allegedly posted to the image-sharing site 8chan that claimed the shooting was an attack on “Hispanic invaders.”
-There were some initial claims that the manifesto was a hoax, but its veracity appeared to be confirmed by several including JJ MacNab, Fellow, George Washington University’s Program on Extremism, who wrote on Twitter that she had seen the manifesto.
+There were some initial claims that the manifesto was a hoax, but its veracity appeared to be confirmed by several people, including JJ MacNab, Fellow, George Washington University’s Program on Extremism, who wrote on Twitter that she had seen the manifesto.

 Scrap that.
 Manifesto likely legit.
 It was posted to 8Chan before the first EMS call.
 The El Paso shooter expresses many far-right views in the manifesto and says his main reason for this shooting was basically that he hates Hispanic immigrants.
 This is him at the scene. pic.twitter.com/kdesB3gMGJ